davisonio/darkage/README.md

      CRAFT -> 1
      [Medieval Glow Glass]

-  Medieval Glow Glass: a good looking glass, with small tiles wich are glowing by itself
+  Medieval Glow Glass: a good looking glass, with small tiles which are glowing by itself

      CRAFT -> 8
      [Medieval Glass]